 My hands have started to peel and tingle and bleed again.
 Yesterday, I found myself digging a line in my hand, one not unlike the cut from my dream.
 I want to nourish these fingers.
 I want them to stretch and be big and say things.
 I want them to feel again.

 On the days when getting out of bed is a mountain, when the restroom feels impossible miles away, when grief becomes a constant wail, when home is not a sanctuary, I remind myself: my hands fit inside hands before.
 They spelled and spread out a world.
 They believed.
 They settled on cracked feet.
 They massaged and listened and bore witness.

 What will happen when there are no more feet to rub?
 What will happen as we continue to pretend not to notice our calluses?

 Amber Butts is a writer, organizer and educator who believes that Black folk are already whole.
 Her work centers Black children, Black mamas and Black elders.
-It asks big and small questions about how we move towards actualizing spaces that center tenderness, nuance and joy while living in a world reliant on our terror.
+It asks big and small questions about how we move towards actualizing spaces that center tenderness, nuance and joy.

 This piece is part of Breakthrough’s program By & For; An initiative to amplify the lived experiences of creative girls and gender non-conforming youth of color in authentic, nuanced, and respectful ways, and provide them with platforms to share their own creative work, on their own terms.
 Support By & For here.